jetedonner/PlayerStartPlugin/README.md

 # PlayerStartPlugin
-The PlayerStartPlugin lets you easily setup, manage and activate multiple PlayerStart Actors in your Game via the WorldSetting from the Editor Outliner
+The PlayerStartPlugin lets you easily setup, manage and activate different PlayerStart Actors in your Game via the WorldSetting from the Editor Outliner